pcda18/pcda18.github.io/week-02.md

 square(11)
 ```

-Note that functions can be nested within one another.
+Note that the output of one function can be used as the input of another.
 The following will call the `square` function twice.

     square(square(11))